Latest Release: v0.1.10

 The agent will also return a clickable link for a Trame server to view the mesh interactively.
 You can open this server from your default browser by clicking the link.

 Fig. 1.
-An example of VSCode interface on local computers
+An example of the VS Code interface on local computers